rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 While trying to install software on your system, you might stumble on issues of “failed dependencies”.
 This is especially common when using the low-level RPM utility to manually manage applications on a system.

-For example if you try to install package “abc.rpm” the RPM installer might complain about some failed dependencies.
+For example, if you try to install package “abc.rpm” the RPM installer might complain about some failed dependencies.
 It might tell you that package “abc.rpm” requires another package “xyz.rpm” to first be installed.
 The issue of dependencies comes up because software applications almost always depend on some other software or library.
 If a required program or shared library is not already present on the system, then that prerequisite will have to satisfied before installing the target application.

-The low level RPM utility often knows about the inter-depencies between applications.
+The low-level RPM utility often knows about the inter-dependencies between applications.
 But it does not usually know how or where to obtain the application or library needed to resolve the issue.
 Stated another way, RPM knows the *what* and *how* but does not have the built-in ability to answer the *where* question.
 This is where tools like DNF, yum and so on shine.

 #### To install packages